Procurement Glossary

 Practical example: Automotive industry

 An international automotive group used target costing in the development of a new compact car.
-The close cooperation between development, purchasing and production as well as the integration of system supplierssuppliers, it was possible to reduce production costs by 12% compared to the previous model.
+The close cooperation between development, Procurement and production as well as the integration of system supplierssuppliers, it was possible to reduce production costs by 12% compared to the previous model.
 At the same time, high-quality materials were used that met customer requirements.
 The market launch took place three months earlier than planned and the model achieved an 8% increase in sales within the first year.
 The combination of cost-efficient production and high product quality led to a significant increase in the company's competitiveness.

 Conclusion on target costing